Pattadakal: Kashi Vishwanatha Temple

 Kashi Vishwanatha temple with Nandi facing the sanctum.

 Also known as Kashivishweswara, the Kashi Vishwanatha temple is another of the smaller temples at Pattadakal.
-The temple has been variously dated to the late 7th century, early 8th century or the mid-8th century.
+The temple has been variously dated to the late 7th century, early 8th century, or the mid-8th century.

 Much like the other temples, the core of the Kashi Vishwanatha temple is the square garbha griha (sanctum), which houses a linga.
 To the east of the garbha griha is the moulded platform of a Nandi-mantapa, featuring the image of a seated Nandi.
 The temple also features a pranala, a stone structure used to drain out water used during devotional activities, and an antarala, or foyer, connecting to a mantapa with a ruined entrance porch.
 The river goddesses Ganga and Yamuna are still visible at the entrance to the mantapa.
 The temple sits on a raised platform, with five layers of mouldings, decorated with 8th-century carvings of horses, elephants, lions, peacocks, and flowery vine designs.
 The wall surfaces have pilaster pairs supporting chaitya-style arches.
 The entrance door features a Shaiva dvarapala (guardian) on each side.

 Sculptures of Ardhanariswara (half-Shiva, half-Parvati) and Lakulisha are carved into the northern wall of the temple mantapa, but these have been damaged and defaced.
 The kapota (cornice) are decorated with motifs and carved with ganas (playful dwarfs) carrying garlands; brackets show flying couples and kirtimukhas.

-The superstructure, displaying a well developed North Indian Rekha-Nagara style, is a rising five stage projection of centered squares with a complex pattern of interlocking gavakshas, but the amalaka and kalasha are now missing.
+The superstructure, displaying a well-developed North Indian Rekha-Nagara style, is a rising five-stage projection of centered squares with a complex pattern of interlocking gavakshas, but the amalaka and kalasha are now missing.
 The sukanasa, mounted on a spire in front of the temple, is of a dancing Uma-Maheshwara (Parvati-Shiva) set inside a chaitya-arch.

 Inside the temple are pillars and pilasters intricately carved with friezes depicting the Bhagavata Purana (Vaishnavism), the Shiva Purana (Shaivism) and the Ramayana.
-One frieze shows the demon Ravana lifting mount Kailasha, others show the playful pranks of Krishna, while another narrates the Kalyansundarmurti (marriage of Shiva and Parvati).
+One frieze shows the demon Ravana lifting mount Kailasha, others show the playful pranks of Krishna.
+At the same time, another narrates the Kalyansundarmurti (marriage of Shiva and Parvati).
 One relief in particular shows Shiva coming out of the cylindrical linga.
-The mandapa ceiling has carvings of Shiva, Nandi and Parvati holding Kartikeya.
+The mandapa ceiling has carvings of Shiva, Nandi, and Parvati holding Kartikeya.
 This image is concentrically surrounded by the ashta-dikpalas (eight directional guardians).